jwiddison/.dotfiles/dev_setup_help.md

 ```

 The necessary zsh config should already be in the .zshrc
+(Note the difference depending on whether or not you're on a 0.8 version or higher)
 You might need to change how it does the completions stuff.
 [This Article](https://stackoverflow.com/questions/13762280/zsh-compinit-insecure-directories) is helpful if there are issues